Hawthorne001/dynamics365smb-docs/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 [!INCLUDE[prod_short](includes/prod_short.md)] supports the regional SEPA standards (Single Euro Payments Area) for importing SEPA bank statements (CAMT format).
 Learn more in [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

 The SEPA CAMT standard itself has local variations.
 Therefore, you may have to modify the generic data exchange definition (represented by the **SEPA CAMT** code on the **Data Exchange Definitions** page) to adapt it to a local variation of the standard.
 The following tables show the element-to-field mapping for tables 81, 273, and 274 in the SEPA CAMT implementation in [!INCLUDE[prod_short](includes/prod_short.md)].

- Learn more in [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md) for information about creating or adjusting a data exchange definition.
+To learn more about creating or adjusting a data exchange definition, go to [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

+> [!NOTE]
+> Starting November 2025, the SEPA CAMT.053.001.08 format (based on the updated ISO 20022 XML standard) is starting to be mandated in most countries/regions in the European Union (including Switzerland).
+>
+> To set up a corresponding SEPA CAMT.053.001.08, open the **Bank Import/Export Setup** page, and choose the **Setup/SEPA CAMT 053.001.08** action.
+You can then open a bank account card and choose **SEPA CAMT 053.001.08** in the **Bank Statement Import Setup** field.

 ## CAMT data mapping to fields in the General Journal table (81)